MSU Billings Catalog

 • Military Veteran/Active Duty

-• Enrolled in 5 or fewer credits
+• Enrolled in five or fewer credits

 • Online Student